yoginderbagga/90DaysOfDevOps/2026/day-61/terraform-fundamentals.md

 ### Task 5: Terraform State File

 It is also known as the single source of truth of your infrastructure, created in a JSON format.
 A state file is used to record the mapping between configuration files (.tf) and the real world resources deployed on the cloud provider.

+To put simply, Terraform file records the state of your infrastructure, it gets created when you run the ``Terraform apply`` command.
+Because this file is crucial for your infrastructure, you need to store it in secret place like at your S3 bucket etc.